New Construction Is Not Automatically Worry-Free

 For homeowners seeking added clarity after move-in, our Thermal Imaging Inspection can help identify temperature differences that may indicate hidden moisture behind walls or ceilings.
 This can be especially helpful when monitoring a newer property after storms, plumbing work, or signs of unexplained moisture.

-Electrical Panel And Safety Checks
+Electrical Panel and Safety Checks

 New homes are typically built to current code standards, but installation mistakes can still happen.
 Electrical work may be completed by several crews, and final details should be checked carefully.